 In Madagascar, the dead are still alive

 Madagascar.
-Famadihana or ceremony of the turning of the dead.
+Famadihana or ceremony of turning over the dead.
 The dead are walked through the village.

 Madagascar.
 Famadihana.
 Musicians taking part in the ceremony.

-But before the ceremony, you should consult the Mpanandro, a diviner, astrologer and medium.
+But before the ceremony, you need to consult the Mpanandroa diviner, astrologer and medium.
 It was he who presided over the exhumation ceremony.
 He alone told the day and time of the opening of the tomb.
-Any breach of the prohibitions exposes the offenders to reprisals from the Razana.
+Breaking the prohibitions exposes offenders to reprisals from the Razana.

 On the chosen day, the Malagasy flag is flown over the tomb.
-It symbolises the love of the land of the Ancestors and the living sing, at the request of the pastor (or parish priest), who is present at the site for the religious service: "Azo mba manadino ny Tanindrazanao".
+It symbolises the love of the land of the Ancestors and the living sing, at the request of the pastor (or parish priest), present at the site for the religious service: "Azo mba manadino ny Tanindrazanao.
 (Never forget your homeland, which in Malagasy is called the land of ancestors).
-And the whole audience promised: « Tsara izao, Tsara izao, Eny tsy ho adinonay ny Tanindrazanay ».
+And the whole audience promised: " Tsara izao, Tsara izao, Eny tsy ho adinonay ny Tanindrazanay ".
 (Yes, Yes, We will never forget our homeland).
-Then we have to make a ZoroThis involves the sacrifice of a zebu and a pig, with the meat divided equally between all the families in the village.
+Then we have to make a ZoroThis involves the sacrifice of a zebu and a pig, the meat of which is divided equally between all the families in the village.
 In this way, the ancestors remind the living that they are all equal before death.
-Zoro also symbolises fraternity and tolerance between the living.
+The Zoro also symbolises fraternity and tolerance between the living.

 Madagascar.
 Famadihana.